 - Some medicines can cause cramps as a side-effect, or make cramps occur more often.
 These include: 'water' tablets called thiazide diuretics and loop diuretics, nifedipine, cimetidine, salbutamol, statins, terbutaline, lithium, penicillamine and phenothiazines (prochlorperazine, perphenazine, chlorpromazine).

 - Lack of fluid in the body (dehydration).

 - Conditions that cause alterations in the balance of salts in the bloodstream (such as a high or low sodium or potassium level).

 - Some people who have kidney (renal) dialysis have leg cramps.

 - Pregnancy - usually in the later stages.

 - An untreated underactive thyroid gland.

-- Peripheral arterial disease.
-In this condition there is narrowing of the leg arteries which causes poor circulation.
+- Peripheral arterial disease, where narrowing of the leg arteries causes poor circulation.

 - Excess alcohol.